 The recession of 2008-2009 involved both a financial crisis and a large decline in aggregate demand in the U.S. economy.
 A disruption of financial markets or an aggregate demand shortfall could lead to lower TFP growth via a number of channels.
-Financial market disruption could lead to a reduction in resource reallocation, and hence to lower TFP due to a higher degree of misallocation.37 Financial disruption or low demand could lead firms to reduce their investment in research and development and technology commercialization, leading to slower TFP growth (Queralto, 2015; Anzoategui et al., 2015; Bianchi et al., 2016).
-Duval et al. (2018) find evidence consistent with this view in a large sample of firms in OECD countries.
+Financial market disruption could lead to a reduction in resource reallocation, and hence to lower TFP due to a higher degree of misallocation.
+Financial disruption or low demand could lead firms to reduce their investment in research and development and technology commercialization, leading to slower TFP growth (Queralto, 2015; Anzoategui et al., 2015; Bianchi et al., 2016).
 Both lower capital investment and lower TFP growth contribute to lower labour productivity growth, everything else being equal.